ZahraTaherikhonakdar/Vector-vs.-Lexical-Semantics/README.md

 **Target Folders:**
 The target folders are the outputs for the models, gold standard datasets, and cosine similarity and nDCG metric.

-[evaluation/gold_list](https://github.com/ZahraTaherikhonakdar/Vector-vs.-Lexical-Semantics/tree/main/evaluation/gold_list) : This is the output for the ``` gold() ``` function in [main.py](https://github.com/ZahraTaherikhonakdar/Vector-vs.-Lexical-Semantics/blob/main/main.py) in main root directory.
+[evaluation/gold_list](https://github.com/ZahraTaherikhonakdar/Vector-vs.-Lexical-Semantics/tree/main/evaluation/gold_list) : This is the output for the ``` gold() ``` function in [main.py](https://github.com/ZahraTaherikhonakdar/Vector-vs.-Lexical-Semantics/blob/main/main.py) in project main root directory.
 It includes golden answers for each word in our golden standards [SimLex-9991](https://fh295.github.io/simlex.html) data set.

 ```
 +---evaluation